 118 North Clark Street, Room 320

 Chicago, IL 60602

 You may find applications and additional information at: www.cookcountyassessor.com

 2. Senior Citizen Homestead Exemption

 Seniors can save, on average, up to $300 a year in property taxes, and up to $750 when combined with the Homeowner Exemption.
-For the 2014 tax year, the applicant must have owned and occupied the property as of January 1, 2014 and must have been 65 years of age or older during the year for which you are applying.
+The applicant must have owned and occupied the property as of January 1 and must have been 65 years of age or older during the tax year in question.